ryanznie/reads/README.md

-# readings
+# reads
-Inspirational reads over the years
+Inspirational reads over the years.

 ## Life
 * [I am rich and have no idea what to do with my life](https://vinay.sh/i-am-rich-and-have-no-idea-what-to-do-with-my-life/)